uc-r/uc-r.github.io/datawrangling/week-4.md

    6. What has been the historical growth (or decline) in GDP per capita for your country?

 Knit this R Markdown document to an HTML file, publish it on [RPubs](https://rpubs.com/about/getting-started), and send me the URL for your published report prior to class (either by email or through Slack messenger).

+## Class

+In today's lecture we are going to work through several exploratory data analysis exercises.
+Feel free to download these .R scripts to reference the functionality and capabilities of dplyr and ggplot2: &nbsp; <a href="https://www.dropbox.com/sh/l0wjulpnkyb60du/AADlUpVx46KAJmcaYntiNorWa?dl=1" style="color:black;"><i class="fa fa-cloud-download" style="font-size:1em"></i></a>